Dec 15 Microsoft Word Dictate Review and Tutorial

 02:56 Use cases Microsoft Word Dictate

-So, for word documents, it’s very easy, for blogs it’s easy and for Outlook emails, especially when they’re a little bit longer I use them all the time.
+Especially when they’re a little bit longer, I use them all the time.
 I can actually recommend it wholeheartedly.

 03:46 Dictating versus typing